2022 Greener Greenspace Profile

 There are two teams to care for the space: a Gardening Club and an Eco Team.
 Both focus on maintenance, care, and education to ensure the space is in good condition over time.
 The surrounding community is welcome to use the Climate Ready Space before or after school hours.
 The food gardens are open for harvesting during the summer months and often produce is shared with families in the area.

-The outdoor space support the school’s efforts to foster opportunities for interaction with nature and community stewardship of public greenspaces.
+The outdoor space supports the school’s efforts to foster opportunities for interaction with nature and community stewardship of public greenspaces.
 Students at the school learn about protecting the environment, but also about social and environmental justice and the right for all beings to have healthy environments to thrive.
 The school grounds are a place to learn about climate change adaptation and mitigation and how landscape design and stewardship can make a difference in making cities and towns more resilient.
-The school community is passionate and excited about the space, and is happy to see the growing momentum to transform school ground into nature-filled spaces to enhance climate resilience and improve health and education outcomes.
+The school community is passionate and excited about the space, and its potential to enhance climate resilience and improve health and education outcomes.

 The Climate Ready Space at Irma Coulson P.S. supports the Town of Milton’s Restoration Framework to create diverse habitats for local wildlife and rehabilitate degraded natural spaces.